Art & History

 The dream of any hotel: opening up a beautiful, formerly private location to the public and hotel guests.
 Where the décor, layout and concept evoke memories of a rich past and an interesting story.
 Where old-world elegance meets contemporary design.
 Immerse yourself in an environment, which is both cosmopolitan and provincial at the same time, and full of historical details.

-A mix of classic and modern design
+A mix of classic and

 Grandeur and homely warmth

 The Carlton Ambassador reflects the influences of the Dutch Boutique style in fine Hague Blue fabrics with unusual Hindeloopen elements and the Tudor Rose used in English heraldry.
 When you enter, you are immediately struck by the individuality and personality of the interior, with its mix of design elements and materials such as the leather, wood and glass.
 Bold choices and yet everything matches harmoniously.Read more

 The Dominican: a place with a soul

 The Dominican's rich history was a source of inspiration for the hotel's exclusive design and dramatic but intimate architecture.
 The hotel stands on the site of a former Dominican monastery, built in the 15th century.
 It's glorious history is reflected by the imposingly high ceilings, the original stone floors, the sensational archways and the serene cloisters.

 This site was formerly also the home of French painter Jacques-Louis David.
 The original façade of the house remained intact and has been integrated into the design of The Dominican.

 Sip a cocktail in the Grand Lounge; the beating heart of the hotel which looks out onto the intimate courtyard garden.
 Brussels' in-crowd mixes with our guests here.

 Banks Mansion X Berlage